 The spindle passes through a sleeve on either side of the throttle body and if these are worn can create excessive play in the spindle, which can create flex, thus causing them to break at the weakest point - usually grub screw holes.
 It's therefore worth checking the play in spindle.
-It is permitted to insert new brass bushes into the sides of throttle bodies to eliminate excessive play.
+The Ma7da Working Group have sourced an engineering company that can insert new brass bushes into the sides of throttle bodies.
+Please ask for details if required.